 Located in La Mancha, this town in the province of Ciudad Real is only 150 kilometers away from Madrid.
 A must visit if you are a fan of old windmills and history.
 Some of the places you must visit while there include the Tower of the Grand Prior, the Church of St. Mary Major, the Church of St. Francis of Assisi and the Convent of St. Claire.
 If you’re a Cervantes fan, stay there a night and visit small villages next to the Alcázar de San Juan as that’s where Don Quixote takes place.

 If you like hiking, here you will find approximately 80km to do it and different trekking routes that allow you to choose the one that adapts best to your level.
 It is located quite close to Madrid (an hour by car, approximately) and it is definitely the perfect place to plan a picnic, do some sports and just enjoy nature.
 In winter it turns into a snowy fairyland, so if you’re missing White Christmas, living in sunny Madrid, be sure to check it out!

 One of the prettiest towns in Madrid, Chinchón is a must when it comes to planning a day trip!
 Known for its Plaza Mayor, which was built between the XV and XVI centuries, and where all the fiestas are celebrated, this town has great bars and restaurants to have some drinks while enjoying its lively environment, as well as some must-see places.
+Even better is the fact that some of the best restaurants in the city ate right on the Plaza Mayor’s terraces so you can enjoy the views from the second/third floor.
 Don’t miss the Torre del Reloj or its castle!